 - Puppy mill initiatives: Educating the public about the connection between puppy mills and pet stores, helping to ban the sale of dogs and cats in pet stores and encouraging adoption.

 - Pit bull terrier initiatives: Challenging breed restrictions and making sure that all dogs are treated as individuals.

 This Best Friends program comprises nonprofit rescue groups, spay/neuter organizations and shelters that are actively saving lives and reducing the number of animals being killed in their communities.
 The program offers network partners many benefits, including grants, fundraising opportunities, adoption promotions, discounts to conferences and consultations with Best Friends staff.

-Best Friends is expanding across the country, with regional centers now established in Utah, Los Angeles, New York City and Atlanta, Georgia.
+Best Friends is expanding across the country, with regional centers now established in Utah, Los Angeles, and New York City.
 Collaborating with shelters, rescue groups and other animal welfare organizations in these areas, Best Friends focuses on helping to Save Them All by reducing the number of animals entering shelters and increasing the number of animals leaving shelters alive.

 Launched by Best Friends in April 2012, the NKLA initiative aims to make Los Angeles a no-kill city.
 The NKLA Coalition, led by Best Friends, comprises more than 100 animal welfare organizations working together toward that goal.
 Residents of Los Angeles are encouraged to help turn L.A. into NKLA by adopting, fostering, volunteering, and spaying or neutering their pets.